lucadelu/pyModis/docs/source/info.rst

 OSGeo4W will install all the required dependencies.

-At this point you can follow `Compile from source`_ section to install pyModis
+At this point, using the OSGeo4W shell, you can follow `Compile from source`_ section to install pyModis.

 Install on Windows without osgeo4w
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^